Best Foods for an Energy Boost

 Currently, there is limited scientific research on the effects of specific foods on energy levels.
-However, most studies agree that a well-balanced diet is a key to avoiding fatigue or that afternoon slump.
+However, most studies agree that a well-balanced diet is a key to avoiding fatigue or an afternoon slump.
 Try to incorporate a variety of unrefined carbohydrates, proteins, and fats into your daily diet.
 Your muscles burn carbohydrates first, so it is important, especially before working out, to provide your body with complex carbohydrates.
 Whole grains and healthy unsaturated fats provide your body with energy reserves that will last longer than the momentary spikes of energy provided by foods full of refined sugars or white starches.
 Complex carbohydrates include foods such as brown rice, whole grain pasta or bread, and vegetables.1

 Look for snacks and meal items high in protein, fiber, and complex carbohydrates.
 Almonds and pistachios are great to have on hand for munching.
 Craving some salt?
 Pop your own popcorn at home on the stove or in an air popper.
 Just make sure not to compromise your newfound healthy snack by adding loads of butter.
 Start your day off with greek yogurt or oatmeal with a banana.
 Breakfasts full of complex carbohydrates will not only leave you feeling fuller longer, but will also provide you with sustained energy for the day.
-Hummus is a great addition to your sandwich or to dip some fresh veggies in because it is high in both protein and fiber.
+Hummus is a great addition to your sandwich or some fresh veggies in because it is high in both protein and fiber.
 Try adding some salmon to your salad or grill it up for dinner.
-Full of healthy fats and omega-3s, salmon is rich with goodies for your body.3
+Full of healthy fats and omega-3s, salmon is rich with nutrients for your body.3

 If you find you cannot part from your daily cup of joe, that is okay!
 However, it is important not to abuse caffeine.
 Drinking too much caffeine, especially later in the day, can lead to trouble sleeping.
 Instead of reaching for another cup of coffee, pour yourself a tall glass of water.
 Staying hydrated is important to the processes that produce energy in your body.4